pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 ---
 title: Tame Behat with the Brand New Symfony Extension
 date: "2019-02-11"
+spoiler: "Do you use Behat with Symfony?
+Here's why you should consider switching to FriendsOfBehat's SymfonyExtension."
 ---

 Over two years after the first stable release of this [Friends of Behat]'s [Symfony Extension], I'm happy to announce